coveooss/gotemplate/README.md

-get | key, map | Returns the value associated with the supplied map. glob | args ... | Returns the expanded list of supplied arguments (expand *[]? on filename). include | template, args ... | Returns the result of the named template rendering (like template but it is possible to capture the output). joinLines | objects ... | Merge the supplied objects into a newline separated string. local_alias | name, function, source, args ... | Defines an alias (go template function) using the function (`exec`, `run`, `include`, `template`).
+get | key, map | Returns the value associated with the supplied map. glob | args ... | Returns the expanded list of supplied arguments (expand *[]? on filename). include | template, args ... | Returns the result of the named template rendering (like template but it is possible to capture the output). isUndef| default, value | Returns the default value if value is not set, alias `undef` (differs from Sprig `default` function as empty value such as 0, false, "" are not considered as unset). joinLines | objects ... | Merge the supplied objects into a newline separated string. local_alias | name, function, source, args ... | Defines an alias (go template function) using the function (`exec`, `run`, `include`, `template`).
 Executed in the context of the function it maps to. lorem | type string, min, max int | Returns a random string.
 Valid types are be `word`, `words`, `sentence`, `para`, `paragraph`, `host`, `email`, `url`.